snowplow-archive/snowplow.github.com/_posts/2016-10-17-how-viewbix-uses-snowplow-to-enable-their-customers-to-make-data-driven-decisions.md

 * Given that the industry has still not put Flash video to bed we require both Javascript (for HTML5 video) and AS3 Flash trackers.
 * We require a flexible data-modeling procedure.
 Our business requirements, as well as our customers, are dynamic and we need to make changes quickly and efficiently without disrupting our pipeline.
 * We need to be able to report on raw data – we don’t want to sacrifice for granularity for speed.
-*	The end-to-end reporting needs to be fast and adjustable (real time if possible and when needed).
+*	The end-to-end reporting needs to be fast and adjustable (real-time if possible and when needed).
 * Since the data we are sending in is largely driven by our customers we can’t accurately predict the number of events we will be sending in a month.
 Any solution we look at can’t be driven by number of events.
 (We looked at a few solutions that when we calculated a per event pricing model would have cost upwards of $23,000/month.)
 * We needed to own the data.
 We couldn’t be sending events into a 3rd party SaaS system that could suddenly disappear one day.
 * Our customers need beautiful visualizations and charting capabilities.